newatoms/guides/writing-guide/readme.md

 ## Write in active sentences

 Always write in an active writing style.
-[Other styles can have function](https://writing.wisc.edu/Handbook/CCS_activevoice.html) but it's really difficult to do it well.
+[Other styles can be effective](https://writing.wisc.edu/Handbook/CCS_activevoice.html), but it's really difficult to do well.

 > Do: An active writing style leads to a nice reading experience.

-> Don't: A nice reading experience will be reach when the writing style has been written in an active style.
+> Don't: A nice reading experience will be reached when the writing has been written in an active style.

 ## Choice of words